xuancong84/openvpn-ecc/README.md

 # Server Installation
 Git clone the repository, and run openvpn-install.sh inside the directory.
+If you need the server to support redirect gateway, you need to do 2 extra things:
+1. Set `net.ipv4.ip_forward=1` in `/etc/sysctl.conf`, and reload it (i.e., `sysctl --system`)
+2. Allow forwarding in IP table rules, i.e., either `iptables -P FORWARD ACCEPT` or `iptables -A FORWARD -s <your-VPN-intranet, e.g., 10.8.0.0>/24 -j ACCEPT` (preferred for security)

 # Client Installation
 For command-line installation, after "apt-get install openvpn", run "openvpn --config client.ovpn"